Samuele98-git/migration-/README.md

 # migration-

-Installation of Gitlab, Mattermost, Taiga and Redmine for migration of system
+Installation of Gitlab, Mattermost, Taiga and Redmine for Docker

 chmod +x Start.sh